LBHackney-IT/social-care-case-viewer-api/docs/connecting-to-a-database.md

 3. In a new tab, go to **Session Manager** under **Node Management** in **Systems Manager**
 4. Click on **Start session**
 5. Select the appropriate EC2 jumpbox and click on **Start session**
-6. Using the parameters from Parameter Store in your other tab, connect to the PostgreSQL database by running:
+6. Using the parameters from Parameter Store in your other tab, run the following command:

 ```
 $ psql --host=<hostname> --port=<port> --username=<username> --dbname=social_care
 ```

+This will prompt you to enter the password.

+7. Paste the password and hit enter (NB: the characters won't show)

 This will connect you to the PostgreSQL database of the service API.